 There are currently tens of thousands of lawsuits pending against multiple manufacturers, most of them as part of federal multi-district litigations.
 We have compiled a list of hernia mesh brands and products currently the subject of litigation.
 Many of them are still on the market and being used by surgeons.

-Shouse Law Group is a California-based law firm that is representing victims of defective products.
+Shouse Law Group is representing victims of defective medical devices.
 We take cases throughout the United States.
 Our lawsuits aim to recover financial settlements for the victims.

 Manufacturers of Defective Hernia Mesh Implants Being Sued for Injuries

 - Adhesion, where the mesh sticks to internal tissue (more common with meshes that are coated)

 - Erosion of the implant device, which can cause fever, infection, pain, and nausea

 - Abdominal pain, which is often accompanied by nausea and associated with adhesion to the abdominal wall, bowel obstruction, nerve damage, and infection

 - Bowel obstruction, where the mesh has migrated and/or adhered to the tissue, preventing proper use of the bowels and leading to subsequent diarrhea or constipation